j2jun/cse15l-lab-reports/lab-report-4-week-5.md

 ./government/Media/Boone_legal_service.txt
 …… (There are more files)
 ```
+Here, you can see all the text files with empty contents.
+This will help to organize your folder.

 Like find -name option, you can also find files using this command.
 (See the code below)